Building a Platform for

 Welcoming, Not Exclusive

-Traditional festivals signal prestige, but Spiral needed to signal belonging and openess.
-Real creatives along playful styling, and an experimental aesthetic were chosen deliberately to counter the intimidation that was keeping filmmakers from submitting.
+Traditional festival's visual identities often signal prestige, but Spiral needed to signal belonging and openness.
+Real creatives, playful styling, and an experimental aesthetic were chosen deliberately to counter intimidation.

 Product-Aligned Visuals